razamobin/daily-todo/README.md

 ## project layout

-1. vite-frontend (react app build with vite)
+1. vite-frontend (react app built with vite)
 2. golang-backend (for db and session biz logic)
 3. python-backend (for AI API calls logic)
+    - you can make tweaks to the AI assistant instructions here
 4. mysql
 5. flyway for sql migrations
 6. redis for session storage